 Colorado Extension Payment Voucher for Nonresidents

-Extracted from PDF file 2016-colorado-form-dr-158n.pdf, last modified August 2016
+Extracted from PDF file 2018-colorado-form-dr-158n.pdf, last modified August 2016

-Extension Payment Voucher for Nonresidents*180158-N19999* DR 0158-N (07/15/16) COLORADO DEPARTMENT OF REVENUE Denver, CO 80261-0008 www.TaxColorado.com (0049) Automatic Filing Extension General Information Colorado income tax returns are due the fifteenth day of the fourth month after the end of your tax year, or by April 18, 2017 for traditional calendar year filers.
+Extension Payment Voucher for Nonresidents*180158-N19999* DR 0158-N (06/08/18) COLORADO DEPARTMENT OF REVENUE Denver, CO 80261-0008 Colorado.gov/Tax (0049) Automatic Filing Extension for Composite Nonresident Income Tax Return Filing extensions are granted automatically, only return this form if you need to make an additional payment of tax.
+Colorado income tax returns are due the fifteenth day of the fourth month after the end of your tax year, or by April 15, 2019 for traditional calendar year filers.
 If you are unable to file by your prescribed due date, you may file under extension.
-This will allow you an additional 6 months to file your return, or until October 16, 2017 for traditional calendar year filers.
-However, the extension to file DOES NOT allow you to extend your payment due date.
-You must pay at least 90% of your tax liability by the original due date of your return (or April 18th) and the remainder by the filing extension due date (or October 16th) to avoid delinquent payment penalties.
-Pay Online Visit www.Colorado.gov/RevenueOnline to pay online.
+This will allow you an additional six months to file your return, or until October 15, 2019 for traditional calendar year filers.
+While there is an extension to file, there is not an extension to the payment due date.
+Penalty and interest are assessed if certain payment criteria are not met.
+Please review FYI General 11 for more information on penalty and interest.
+Pay Online Visit Colorado.gov/RevenueOnline to pay online.
 Online payments reduce errors and provide instant payment confirmation.
 Revenue Online also allows users to submit various forms and to monitor their tax account.
-A DR 0158-N is not required if an online payment is made.
-Please be advised that a nominal processing fee may apply to online payments.
-Penalties and Interest If the 90% rule is NOT met by the original due date, then delinquent penalty and interest will be assessed when you file your return.
-If 90% or more of your tax liability is paid by the original due date, and the remaining balance is paid by the extension due date, no penalty will be assessed.
-However, you will be billed interest, but only on the amount being paid by the extension due date.
+Electronic Funds Transfer (EFT) Debit and Credit options are free services offered by the department.
+EFT services require pre-registration before payments can be made.
+Visit Colorado.gov/Revenue/EFT for more information.
+The DR 0158-N is not required to be sent if an online payment is made.
+Please be advised that a nominal processing fee may apply to e-check or credit card payments.
 Pass Through Entities Use this form only if the entity intends to file a composite return and claim the extension payment against the tax reported on the composite return.
-Pay by Electronic Funds Transfer (EFT) EFT Debit and EFT Credit options are free services offered by the department.
-EFT services require pre-registration before payments can be made.
-Visit www.Colorado.gov/revenue/eft for more information.
-If after the original due date, you determine that you underpaid your extension payment you should pay the additional tax as soon as possible to avoid further accumulation of penalty and/or interest.
-DR 0158-N (06/16/16) Fiscal Year Beginning (MM/DD/16) For the calendar year 2016 or the fiscal year Fiscal Year Ending (MM/DD/YY) Return this form with check or money order payable to the Colorado Department of Revenue, Denver, Colorado 80261-0008.
-Write your Colorado Account Number or Federal Employer Identification Number and “2016 DR 158-N” on your check or money order.
+Payments made using the DR 0158-N for the composite entity cannot be distributed to or claimed on individual partner or shareholder returns.
+DR 0158-N (06/08/18) Fiscal Year Beginning (MM/DD/18) For the calendar year 2018 or the fiscal year Fiscal Year Ending (MM/DD/YY) Return this form with check or money order payable to the Colorado Department of Revenue, Denver, Colorado 80261-0008.
+Write your Colorado Account Number or Federal Employer Identification Number and “2018 DR 0158-N” on your check or money order.
 Do not send cash.
 Enclose, but do not staple or attach, your payment with this form.
-FEIN Colorado Account Number Business Name Address City State If No Payment Is Due, Do Not File This Form.
-The State may convert your check to a one time electronic banking transaction.
+FEIN Colorado Account Number Business Name Address State City ZIP Amount of Payment If No Payment Is Due, Do Not File This Form.
+The State may convert your check to a one-time electronic banking transaction.
 Your bank account may be debited as early as the same day received by the State.
 If converted, your check will not be returned.
 If your check is rejected due to insufficient or uncollected funds, the Department of Revenue may collect the payment amount directly from your bank account electronically.
 DO NOT CUT – Return Full Page $

 Form DR 158N

-We last updated the Extension Payment Voucher for Nonresidents in January 2019, so this is the latest version of Form DR 158N, fully updated for tax year 2016.
+We last updated the Extension Payment Voucher for Nonresidents in January 2019, so this is the latest version of Form DR 158N, fully updated for tax year 2018.
 You can download or print current or past-year PDFs of Form DR 158N directly from TaxFormFinder.
 You can print other Colorado tax forms here.

-Other Colorado Individual Income Tax Forms:
+Other Colorado Corporate Income Tax Forms:

 |Form Code||Form Name|

 Colorado usually releases forms for the current tax year between January and April.
-We last updated Colorado Form DR 158N from the Department of Revenue in May 2017.
+We last updated Colorado Form DR 158N from the Department of Revenue in January 2019.

-About the Individual Income Tax
+About the Corporate Income Tax

 Historical Past-Year Versions of Colorado Form DR 158N